Eva-Kuk/unique-wings/TESTING.md

 - semicolons added

 ### Python PEP8
 Used online [PEP8](http://pep8online.com/).
-The entire code for every file from each application was placed in the PEP8 tool, all the errors was fixed and on the end code passed the test successfully.
+The entire code for every file from each application was placed in the PEP8 tool, all the errors were fixed and the end code passed the test successfully.
 | app          | python file        | PASS | ERRORS/WARNINGS                                              |
 | ------------ | ------------------ | ---- | ------------------------------------------------------------ |
 | bag          | `apps.py`            | PASS |                                                              |